News

 Charles Moothart should be familiar to anyone on our mailing list - he’s the guitar slinger in Fuzz, the drum pounder in Ty Segall’s Freedom Band and he’s done several albums under the name CFM.
 We are happy to announce Charles first album released under his own name, Black Holes Don’t Choke.
 This is by far his finest solo work to date!
 These ten new tracks operate under the mantra “love songs for the apocalypse” - sort of a prayer for optimism amid chaos.
 It’s simply awesome.
 Three different color vinyl variants to choose from!

-DION LUNADON - SYSTEMS EDGE LP PRE-ORDER
+DION LUNADON - SYSTEMS EDGE LP

 In 2022 Henry Rollins heard an early version of Dion Lunadons sophomore album ‘Beyond Everything’.He liked it so much that he suggested that In The Red Records should release it and we did!